Robert David Bennett: Sexual assault of a minor

 Bennett was tried on 14 and 15 March 1911 at the Criminal Sessions, charged with having had unlawful carnal knowledge of a girl under the age of 13 years.
 After the witnesses for the prosecution gave their evidence, Bennett took the stand.
 He stated he was a painter and in about 1898 he had a serious accident when a block of wood fell on his head.
 Subsequently, he underwent seven separate operations "for various bodily troubles".
 On the day of the offense he claimed to have "taken a quantity of drink" and could not remember what he had done.
 A doctor giving evidence for the defence stated he had examined the accused and concluded Bennett was insane "due to a thickening of the skull, contributing causes being the large number of operations performed upon him".
 The judge, in summing up, gave special instructions to the jury on how to regard the evidence regarding the defence of insanity.
 After retiring for twenty minutes the jury returned a verdict of guilty "on the full count".
 Bennett was remanded until later in the week for sentencing.

 Bennett was sentenced on March 17.
-In passing sentence the judge, Justice McMillan, commented that the prisoner was "guilty of a horrible offence" and was "not a person who ought to be at large".
+In passing sentence the judge, Justice Robert McMillan, commented that the prisoner was "guilty of a horrible offence" and was "not a person who ought to be at large".
 He passed "the maximum punishment possible", that of imprisonment for life with hard labour.
 Justice McMillan then added that he was required by law to pass a further punishment under a recent Act of Parliament called the Criminal Code Amendment Act.
 Bennett had committed an offence under section 185 of the Criminal Code for which the Act required the judge to pass an additional sentence of whipping.
 Justice McMillan described this as "a repulsive obligation" as he was sure a flogging would tend to increase Bennett's "mental infirmity".
 However, the law allowed the judge to use his discretion.
-McMillan had looked through the records for the past 10 years and nine strokes of the cat-o'-nine-tails had been the minimum sentence he could found, so the judge directed that in this case the number of strokes should be limited to nine.
+McMillan had looked through the records for the past 10 years and nine strokes of the cat-o'-nine-tails had been the minimum sentence he could find, so the judge directed that in this case the number of strokes should be limited to nine.
 Bennett listened to the sentencing in silence, "and at the close of his Honour's address had to be assisted out of the dock".

 In 1913 Elizabeth and Robert Bennett were divorced.
 It was disclosed in a later newspaper report that "Bennett's wife sued him for divorce on the ground of his adultery" with the young girl he had sexually assaulted in January 1911, "and relied on practically the same evidence submitted at the criminal trial".